A person continued to walk, not knowing how to stop

 Merzbow is a Vegan Straight Edge Noise Project by Masami Akita.
 Part of the industrial noise scene in the early 1980s, he mainly started releasing music on overseas labels.
 In the 1990s, influenced by Grindcore, he released an album of the Death Metal label Relapse.
 In the 2000s, resonating with label mego's "punk computer music" he was the first in Japan to adopt a method of playing live using a laptop.
 In recent years, he has been working mainly with analog equipment.
 Since around 2003, he has practiced veganism from an animal rights standpoint.
 He has created works on the themes of anti whale and dolphin fishing, anti fur and the liberation of livestock animals.
 In recent years he has collaborated with artists such as Mats Gustafsson, Thurston Moore, BORIS, Keiji Haino, Nyantra, Lawrence English, Xiu Xiu, GEZAN, Alessandro Cortini.
 Merzbow’s new work Hope will be released from a Ukrainian label in support of the Ukraine.

 Balázs Pándi is a drummer based in Hungary.
 Experienced in anything between the genres of dub, breakcore, free improvisation, noise, grindcore and jazz, he has worked and toured with various artists from around the world including Venetian Snares, Otto von Schirach and The Kilimanjaro Darkjazz Ensemble.
-Since 2009 he has frequently played drums live with Merzbow and they have released three live records together.
-More recently, Pándi and Merzbow have performed as a trio with Mats Gustafsson.
-In 2013 they released Cuts on the label RareNoiseRecords.
-Since 2013, he also works as a journalist at Hungarian news site Index.
+Since 2009 he has frequently played drums live with Merzbow and they have also released three live records with artists such as Mats Gustafsson, Keiji Haino and Thurston Moore.
+Since 2013, he also works as a journalist at Hungarian news site Telex.

 Musician, guitarist and writer.
 Pinhas studied philosophy under the French philosophers Gilles Deleuze and Jean-François Lyotard, and has been active as a musician, guitarist and writer since the 1970s.
 He founded the band Schizo, which later became Heldon, one of France's leading Avant Rock groups, and is recognized as one of France's major experimental musicians as well as being a pivotal figure in the development of electronic rock.
 While influenced by Robert Fripp and Brian Eno, he has a very original musical style.
 In addition to his activities as a soloist and in bands, he is also active beyond the genre of music and writes books on philosophy.